Soontao/react-visible-control/README.md

 WARNING!!!, please make sure you know what you are doing !

-this lib use [React Context API](https://doc.react-china.org/docs/context.html), please make sure your project not and won't rewrite `shouldComponentUpdate` func in component
+this lib use [React Context API](https://reactjs.org/docs/context.html), please make sure the `shouldComponentUpdate` method works correct in your project

 ## install